daniel04soden/collegeWork/obsidiannotes?/CollegeWork/OOP/OOP Notes.md

 - The default constructor will initialise any:
 	- Reference variable field (green arrow) as null.
 	- Primitive variable field to a fixed value
-	- E.g.: an int wold be 0 and a boolean would be false
+	- E.g.: An int wold be 0 and a boolean would be false

 ### Copy constructor
 - Shallow Copy -> Just simply copying all aspects of the premade object